 Each year, MFU members come together to debate our organization’s policy at the annual convention.
+We have done so for 77 consecutive years now.

 Why is it important to be a delegate?
-They’re the avenue through which you can influence MFU policy, which we advocate for at the State Legislature and in Congress.
+That’s the avenue through which you can influence MFU policy, which we advocate for at the State Legislature and in Congress.
 Write resolutions about issues you believe we need to address, bring them to your county conventions, then those resolutions will be debated at the state convention.
 The delegates then vote on whether to incorporate that resolution into state policy.
 We work together cooperatively to refine our positions on issues that affect family farmers and rural communities.
 Elected officials frequently attend our conventions, interested to hear what rural residents are facing.

 Every other year, we hold elections for president and vice president at the state convention.
 County organizations hold elections each year, so there are frequent opportunities for you to get involved in Farmers Union leadership roles.